Distributed Load Balancing with Workload-Dependent Service Rates: Failure of Routing based on Expected Latency

 \section{Failure of Routing based on Expected Latency}

 A natural idea is to route the job to a connected backend with the shortest expected latency.
 However, this approach can lead to suboptimal outcomes.
 Let's illustrate this using the famous Pigou's Example~\citep{pigou2017economics}.
 Suppose there is one frontend connected to two backends.
 The arrival rate to the frontend is $1$.
 If we route $x_1$ proportion of jobs to backend 1, the job's expected latency is $1$, regardless of $x_1$.
 For backend 2, the expected latency equals the proportion of jobs routed there, which is denoted by $x_2$.
 Therefore, the total expected latency is $x_1\cdot 1 + x_2\cdot x_2$ subject to $x_1, x_2 \geq 0$ and $x_1+x_2 = 1$.
 The optimal solution is $x_1 = x_2 = 1/2$, which yields the minimal total expected latency of $3/4$.
 However, if the frontend routes jobs based on expected latency, then $x_1 = 0, x_2 = 1$, and the resulting expected latency is $1$.

-This simple example illustrates the sub-optimality of routing based on expected latency.
+Moreover, the gap can be made arbitrarily large.
+Suppose backend 2's expected latency is $x_2^p$ for an integer $p \geq 1$ (the case above is $p=1$).
+Routing based on expected latency still sends all jobs to backend 2---since $x_2^p < 1$ whenever $x_2 < 1$---yielding total expected latency $1$ for every $p$.
+The optimal routing instead sets $x_2 = (p+1)^{-1/p}$, with total expected latency $1 - \frac{p}{p+1}(p+1)^{-1/p} \to 0$ as $p \to \infty$.
+Hence routing based on expected latency can be arbitrarily suboptimal, a manifestation of the unbounded price of anarchy \citep{roughgarden2002bad}.
 In systems with multiple frontends operating independently, the problem becomes even more complex.